petrovs12/PublicPersonalKnowledgeBase/vault/engineering.system_design.ML System Design.Ads Evaluation Framework.md

 For each model you have treatment, do statistical testing on the business metrics.

 When you're online you know the metrics.

-You need offline metrics (counterfactuals) that it correlates a lot with the online evaluation.
+**You need offline metrics (counterfactuals) that it correlates a lot with the online evaluation.
+**

+# offline vs online ads testing
+Online - AB testing, etc.

+Offline - counterfactuals with proxies.

+Need very high value of the 'offline evaluation data'.

+Humans can create this 'ground truth' data.

+Example of automatically create ground truth data is 'clicked and purchased' data..

+**Is the offline ground truth data representative of the online use case **

+Rank models against each other- offline proxies.

+Offline data is not representative of the online use case.

+ Offline proxi metric should 'correlate' with online 'proper counterfactuals', which are impossible to estimate.

+ The correlation should be in the sense of 'ranks between models are monotonous'.

+## AB Testing Comment when switching models

+  When switching models, leave the baselines as some pct to be able to compare stuff later.

+ e.g. tiny percentage of population w/o spam filter.